drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

 ## Gary 1 (Split 1)

   * Give yourself and rival a one character name.
-  * Withdraw potion from the PC in your home.
+  * Withdraw potion from the PC in your home (Top Floor).
+  * Wander to the grass North of town to be stopped by Professor Oak.
   * Choose Squirtle (2nd pokeball) and give it a one character name.
   * **Gary**
     * _Bulbasaur Lvl 5_